cunhapaulo/marpstyle/examples/example-king.md

 ---
-title       : Example Slides for Themes Heidegger author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes. marp        : true paginate    : true theme       : king
+title       : Example Slides for Theme King author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle marp        : true paginate    : true theme       : king

 ---

 <style>